Natural selection and speciation

 Reveal (evolutionary biologist's) definition of species

-A category of organism (living thing) distinguishable from all other types of organisms by the fact that only if two individuals are members of the same species, do they have the potential to produce fertile, and viable offspring through sexual reproduction.
+A species is a group or category of organisms (living thing) which are distinguishable from all other types of organisms because only members of this species have the potential to produce fertile, and viable offspring through sexual reproduction with each other.

-So how do we form multiple species from one original specie?
+So how do we form multiple species from one original species?

 The process of forming a new species is called speciation.
-Speciation is complete when sufficient genetic differences accumulate between populations of an original species, such that these populations are no longer capable of reproducing with each other produce fertile offspring even if they could physically meet.
+Speciation is complete when sufficient genetic differences accumulate between populations the same original species.
+At this point, individuals are no longer capable of reproducing with an individual from another population and producing fertile offspring - even if they could physically meet.

 How do two or more populations of the same species get to be genetically diverged (different)?